iki-wgt/yolov7_yolov8_benchmark_on_ycb_dataset/README.md

 4. Before starting you have to adjust the paths in the inits of these scripts, e.g. where the splits has to be stored.
 5. Run the scripts.

-Optionaly the splitted datasets can be found here: (Link rein, wenn ich dafür Speicher bekomme)

 ### Own Created dataset
-The own created test dataset can be found here: (Link rein, wenn ich dafür Speicher bekomme)
+The own created test dataset can be found here: [RD-Dataset](https://drive.google.com/drive/folders/1bxEZnvzxgoOYqXWQnR69ItC81-mzR0qn?usp=sharing)

 ## YOLOv7 training
 1. Run the yolov7_training image